With package managers or third-party tools, you have plenty of options to install and manage Ruby.

 There are several ways to install Ruby:

-- When you are on a UNIX-like operating system, using your system’s package manager is the easiest way of getting started.
-However, the packaged Ruby version usually is not the newest one.
+- On a UNIX-like operating system, using your system’s package manager is easiest.
+However, the packaged Ruby version may not be the newest one.

 - Installers can be used to install a specific or multiple Ruby versions.
 There is also an installer for Windows.

-- Managers help you to switch between multiple Ruby installations on your system.
+- Managers help you to switch between multiple Ruby versions on your system.

-- And finally, you can also build Ruby from source.
+- Finally, you can also build Ruby from source.

 - Package Management Systems